Bachelor of Science

 BIOL 4600.
 Ecotoxicology.
 3-0-3 Units.

-This course provides an introduction to the field of ecotoxicology, classes of contaminants, maechanisms of action, biomarkers, and effects at the individual, population, and community level.
+This course provides an introduction to the field of ecotoxicology, classes of contaminants, mechanisms of action, biomarkers, and effects at the individual, population, and community level.
 Also included will be historical background of the field and the history of environmental legislation in the United States.(Fall Odd Years)

 Prerequisites: Approval of adviser and instructor.